‘Ghost In The Shell’ Unveils A Nearly Nude Scarlett Johansson As The Major

 Whether she’s playing a superhero or a super cyborg, Scarlett finds herself dressed down in a skintight outfit, usually something made in latex, such as her flesh colored outfit as The Major.
 For that reason, Johansson wants to look her best and that means dedicating herself to a new diet and exercise regiment.

-When she’s not battling bad guys on the big screen, Ghost in the Shell‘s Johansson reveals that she plays mother to her 2-year-old daughter, Rose, whom she shares with journalist and husband, Romain Dauriac.
+When she’s not battling bad guys on the big screen, Ghost in the Shell‘s Johansson reveals that she plays mother to her two-year-old daughter, Rose, whom she shares with journalist and husband, Romain Dauriac.
 Scarlett admits she gets on Rose’s nerves with her passion for music and singing.

 “I sing all day, probably much to her annoyance, and sometimes it’s songs she doesn’t want to hear, so she’ll just go, ‘No, not that one.'”
 Scarlett said.
 “I’m like a jukebox.”